 How harvest and carbon benefits work

 Cork bark is stripped about every seven years without cutting the tree.
-That repeated harvest can keep cork oaks productive for many years.
+That repeated harvest can keep cork oaks productive for 150-200 years.
 Harvested trees often fix nearly five times more carbon than unharvested trees, helping the wider environment.
 Portuguese forests now absorb roughly 4.8 million tons of carbon annually.

 !cork